BaptisteP31/mkpj/README.md

 To create a project, `mkpj` will ask you several questions such as
 - The project name
 - The target (the ouput from the Makefile)
-- The output file extension (mainly itended for windows user, as the .EXE is needed)
+- The output file extension

 Just type
 ```